ani-memes/AMII/README.md

 They have the ability to display their current emotional state in your status bar.

 ![Status Bar Mood](./readmeAssets/mood_status_bar.png)

+## Minimal Mode

+MIKU can be pretty chatty some times, especially if you are trying to figure out how to get your  integration test to work.
+With `Minimal Mode` you have the ability to tell MIKU to only react to events that are different.
+So when your tests fail a bunch of times, you will only see one failure reaction.
+However, whenever you break your build or your tests pass, you'll get a notification then.

 ## Offline Mode